harshitabhambhani/100-days-verification-challenge/day-30/README.md

 Metastability can lead to incorrect data being latched, timing errors, and overall system instability.
 It is a critical consideration in asynchronous designs and clock domain crossing circuits.

-## 9. Arbiter in Digital Circuits:
+## 9. What is an Arbiter?
+Explain its operation.

 **Definition**:
 An arbiter is a digital circuit that determines which of multiple input signals should be given access to a shared resource in a system.
 Arbiters are commonly used in systems where multiple components or processes need to access a common resource, such as a bus, memory, or communication channel, to ensure orderly and fair access.